 Ensuring workplace safety is paramount for high-risk sectors committed to workplace resilience and the well-being of their employees.

-In this article, we’ll see how safety professionals can approach calculating LTIR, and foster a culture that prioritizes the health and safety of their people, including the use of dedicated safety software.
+In this article, we’ll see how you can approach calculating LTIR, and foster a culture that prioritizes the health and safety of your people.

 What Is the Lost Time Incident Rate?